 Sentencing patterns and problems, social investigation, release organization, and administrative procedures, group process, and role modification.
-Prerequisite: 3 credits of sociology or a criminal justice cognate course.
+Prerequisite: SOC 100 or SOC 102 .
 3 credits.

 SOC 338—Juvenile Delinquency

 Examination of juvenile delinquency.
 Studies kinds of offenses, police reactions, detention, court decisions, probation, rehabilitation, theories of causation and methods of prevention.
-Prerequisites: SOC 100, plus 3 additional credits in sociology.
+Prerequisites: SOC 100 or SOC 102.
 3 credits

 SOC 345—Aging and the Aged

 The social position of the aged in contemporary society.
 Emphasis upon basic areas of family, work and community and the role of formal and informal community institutions.
 Some type of community involvement by the student is required.
 Prerequisite: 3 credits of sociology, anthropology or psychology.
 3 credits.